waengs/Exercise1_TA_L2AC/README.md

 ### Output
 The output of the `Main` class will be:
-Animal Incoming!
+Animal Incoming!/ln
-The Lion ROARS
+The Lion ROARS/ln
 Its name is David